zeehio/parmap/README-new-release.rst

   to anaconda.
 NOTE: On the next update, if the upload to conda-forge works, stop doing this step and delete the conda-recipe directory.

-- Bump the version in :code:`setup.py` to a valid development version (appending :code:`.9000`).
+- Bump the version in :code:`setup.cfg` to a valid development version (appending :code:`.9000`).
 Update the version and release in :code:`docs/conf.py`.
 Commit and push.